andreian02/date-selection-app/README.md

 Add show more button to load results, instead of displaying all at one go.  - DONE!
 Added filter options to sort and arrange results on page - DONE!
 To complete version1 function, this function supports Calendar Feature - DONE!
+Able to pass calendar results into cards...decide what to show in cards. - add  得令,得地,身旺  - DONE!
+Implement radialchart to analyze all five element of the day - Added basic chart template - DONE!
+Added Error page handler - DONE!
+Add default catches if no input is made.  - DONE!

 ## Resource